ZELVAINE/ZELVAINE/README.md

 # zelvaine 🍃

-Mechanical engineering student with a detour into systems, security, and anything that lets me break things in a controlled environment.
+Hobbyist programmer with an interest systems, security, and anything that lets me break things in a controlled environment.
 Building tools I actually want to use.

 Interested in cybersecurity, Linux internals, and how software fails.